imanmalik16/imanmalik16/README.md

 Check out my Titanic project, where I used Python libraries for exploratory data analysis, feature engineering, preprocessing, and data analysis to build a prediction model.

-My Incarceration Records analysis is a class project I completed in which I used R for cleaning, wrangling, and analyzing a real big data set.
+My Incarceration Records analysis is a class project I completed in which I used R for cleaning, wrangling, and analyzing a real big data set to interpret relationships and complex trends.
 I produced my report using R markdown.
 Additionally, I created a Shiny app where the user can interact with multiple variables.